BangMach/bang-sit722-hd/planning.md

 ## Overview
 This plan outlines the implementation of a comprehensive DevOps pipeline for the Task10_3HD repository, a microservices e-commerce application deployed on Azure Kubernetes Service (AKS).
 The solution integrates Jenkins pipelines with OpenTofu for infrastructure as code, while maintaining GitHub integration for triggering.
 The pipeline includes staging (temporary) and production (persistent) environments with automated testing, deployment, and rollback capabilities.

+## Today's Progress (September 29, 2025)

+✅ **Completed Today**:
+- **Snyk Security Testing**: Configured Snyk for vulnerability scanning on frontend and backend services in CI pipeline
+- **Testing Framework Enhancement**:
+  - Fixed Jest coverage issues by refactoring `main.js` to export testable functions
+  - Updated tests to use real implementations instead of mocks
+  - Added JUnit XML reporting for CI test result publishing
+  - Updated pytest commands to generate and publish test results
+  - Adjusted coverage thresholds to realistic levels

+**Next Step**: When all tests pass in CI, proceed to building Docker images for each service.

+---

 ## Implementation Phases

 ### Phase 1: Infrastructure as Code Setup (Terraform/OpenTofu)